 These are just some of the key dates that you need to be aware of when it comes to your finances but depending on your business (size, entity type, etc.), you could have additional dates and deadlines to prepare.
 If you’re unsure of which dates apply to your business, always work with your tax accountant to ensure you’re meeting the appropriate deadlines.

 Being organized and on time when it comes to filing your tax return and making tax payments is important because missed deadlines can result in penalties and fees.
-For more information on missing tax deadlines and the implications of this, we invite you to refer to our article about what you need to do if you miss a tax deadline.

 To reiterate briefly, you should make sure to file the late tax return or pay the late tax payment as soon as possible and work with your tax accountant to properly manage the fees and penalties accrued.
-For any specific questions about tax returns and filing, we would also suggest using our ad-hoc tax consulting service.
+For any specific questions about tax returns and filing, we would also suggest using our tax returns/compliance service.

 Get 2022 off to an organized start